Maslow's hierarchy of needs: Love and social needs

-This need for belonging may overcome the physiological and security needs, depending on the strength of the peer pressure.
-In contrast, for some individuals, the need for self-esteem is more important than the need for belonging; and for others, the need for creative fulfillment may supersede even the most basic needs.
+In certain situations, the need for belonging may overcome the physiological and security needs, depending on the strength of the peer pressure.
+In contrast, for some individuals, the need for self-esteem is more important than the need for belonging, and for others, the need for creative fulfillment may supersede even the most basic needs.

 Esteem needs

-Esteem is the respect, and admiration of a person, but also "... self-respect and respect from others."
+Esteem is the respect, and admiration of a person, but also "self-respect and respect from others".
 Most people need stable esteem, meaning that which is soundly based on real capacity or achievement.
 Maslow noted two versions of esteem needs.
 The "lower" version of esteem is the need for respect from others and may include a need for status, recognition, fame, prestige, and attention.
 The "higher" version of esteem is the need for self-respect, and can include a need for strength, competence, mastery, self-confidence, independence, and freedom.
-This "higher" version takes guidelines, the "hierarchies are interrelated rather than sharply separated."
+This "higher" version takes guidelines, the "hierarchies are interrelated rather than sharply separated".
 This means that esteem and the subsequent levels are not strictly separated; instead, the levels are closely related.

-Esteem comes from day-to-day experiences, that provide a learning opportunity that allows us to discover ourselves.
-This is incredibly important for children, which is why giving them "... the opportunity to discover they are competent and capable learners" is crucial.
-To boost this, adults must provide opportunities for children to have successful and positive experiences to give children a greater "... sense of self."
-Adults, especially parents and educators must create and ensure an environment for children that is supportive and provides them with opportunities that "helps children see themselves as respectable, capable individuals."
-It can also be found that "Maslow indicated that the need for respect or reputation is most important for children ... and precedes real self-esteem or dignity," which reflects the two aspects of esteem: for oneself and others.
+Esteem comes from day-to-day experiences which provide a learning opportunity that allows us to discover ourselves.
+This is incredibly important for children, which is why giving them "the opportunity to discover they are competent and capable learners" is crucial.
+To boost this, adults must provide opportunities for children to have successful and positive experiences to give children a greater "sense of self".
+Adults, especially parents and educators must create and ensure an environment for children that is supportive and provides them with opportunities that "helps children see themselves as respectable, capable individuals".
+It can also be found that "Maslow indicated that the need for respect or reputation is most important for children ... and precedes real self-esteem or dignity", which reflects the two aspects of esteem: for oneself and others.

-Extended Hierarchy of Needs

 Cognitive needs

-After esteem needs cognitive needs come next in the hierarchy of needs.
+It has been suggested that Maslow's hierarchy of needs can be extended after esteem needs into two more categories: cognitive needs and aesthetic needs.
+Cognitive needs crave meaning, information, comprehension and curiosity – this creates a will to learn and attain knowledge.
+From an educational viewpoint, Maslow wanted humans to have intrinsic motivation to become educated people.
 People have cognitive needs such as creativity, foresight, curiosity, and meaning.
 Individuals who enjoy activities that require deliberation and brainstorming have a greater need for cognition.
 Individuals who are unmotivated to participate in the activity, on the other hand, have a low demand for cognitive abilities.
-It has been said that Maslow's hierarchy of needs can be extended after esteem needs into two more categories: cognitive needs and aesthetic needs.
-Cognitive needs crave meaning, information, comprehension and curiosity – this creates a will to learn and attain knowledge.
-From an educational viewpoint, Maslow wanted humans to have intrinsic motivation to become educated people.